7 Utilities

 C++23 added three methods that let you chain operations on optionals without nested if checks:

-std::optional<T> transform(F func); // apply func if has value, return optional<Result>
+std::optional<U> transform(F func); // apply func if has value; U is func's result type

 std::optional<U> and_then(F func); // apply func that returns optional<U>